nevinera/pathfinder-builds/gestalt/ward-master/plans.md

 focusing on me.

 Finally, I can trip.
 I can trip a lot of guys, and kick them on the way down (later on, twice each).
-I get a free trip attempt every time somebody tries to hit me - if I succeed, they are sick for a round and prone.
+I get a free trip attempt on each full attack.
 At level 3 I can take a free AoO on them for going prone, at level 9 I can take *another* free AoO on them for being tripped.
-At this point they are prone AND sickened, for a net -6 to attack and -2 to damage - if they had more attacks to make, it won't hurt much.
-Even better, once I get the 'push' feature online on my astral suit, I can use that AoO (the second one if I had two) to push them one square away, where they probably can't even hit my.
+At this point they are prone, for -4 to attack - if they had more attacks to make, it won't hurt much.
+Even better, once I get the 'push' feature online on my astral suit, I can use that AoO (the second one if I had two) to push them one square away, where they probably can't even hit me.
 Tack it onto the normal Warder Zone of Control, and we are looking at a lot of prone guys with a lot of kicked faces - I can Trip *as* my AoO, which provokes 1-2 more AoOs.
 Though I may not want to take them - I only have 5-6 per round, and making everyone prone is usually better than killing one guy.